 Cheri Dersam, M.D. grew up in Phoenix, Arizona, and earned her bachelor degree in Biochemistry and her Doctor of Medicine from the University of Arizona.
 She completed a residency in Emergency Medicine at Texas A & M/Scott & White Hospital in Texas.
 She practiced emergency medicine for 7 years and then established an urgent care for 9 years with 2 other emergency physicians.
-During this time, she enjoyed seeing many neighborhood patients on a regular basis.
-She was routinely asked if she could be a patient’s primary care doctor.
+During this time, she enjoyed seeing many neighborhood patients on a regular basis and was routinely asked if she could be a patient’s primary care doctor.
 After considering this, Dr. Dersam decided that if she were to function as a primary care physician, she would go about it in a totally different way and could make a huge impact.
 By this time, she could see that patients were getting sicker with increasing heart disease and diabetes and receiving less care from their doctors.
 It was then that she decided to learn a better way to provide medical care.

 She enrolled in and completed a 2-year fellowship in Integrative Medicine at the Arizona Center for Integrative Medicine at the University of Arizona College of Medicine.
 It was here that she met Andrew Weil, M.D.
 She studied the curriculum that he initiated to help change the direction of medical care.
 Dr. Dersam is one of few M.D.’s officially fellowship trained in Integrative Medicine.
-She will soon be board certified after taking the newly established board certification exam in May of 2017.
+She will soon be board certified after taking the newly established board certification exam.

-Dr. Dersam aims to continue that same model of medical care at the IMCA, Integrative Medical Clinic of Arizona, PLLC with a more personalized approach.
+Dr. Dersam aims to continue that same model of medical care at Integrative Medicine of Arizona, PLLC with a more personalized approach.
 She will only be accepting 300 patients so that she can take the time to expertly care for each one of them.
 She will alternatively see selected patients on a consultation basis by appointment, but member patients will take priority.

 If you would like a physician that takes the time to know you, your concerns, goals and health challenges, then call today for an appointment at 480-621-8638.
 Integrative Medicine of Arizona has only been operating and servicing the greater Scottsdale Phoenix area for a little over two years and has already been nominated as one of the Top Doctors in Integrative Medicine by Phoenix Magazine in 2018 and 2019!

-Medical Degree from University of Arizona College of Medicine
+Medical Degree from the University of Arizona College of Medicine

-Bachelor of Science in Biochemistry from University of Arizona
+Bachelor of Science in Biochemistry from the University of Arizona